kigero/rules_haxe/README.md

 A shell environment on Windows is required, due to the use of `run_shell`, which calls a bash environment.
 At this point there isn't a better way to set the environment needed for Haxe to run properly.
-Either cygwin or minGW bash (provided by Git for Windows) should work.
+Either cygwin or minGW bash (provided by Git for Windows) should work, but if you have one or both on your path it can cause problems.
 If needed, set an explicit shell with the BAZEL_SH environment variable.

 The haxelib directory is in the same directory as the downloaded Haxe distribution; this allows haxelibs to be reused across builds within the same project.
 This also means that currently sandboxing is not supported - if every process